perpetually/perpetually/README.md

--  ✍🏻 I am engaged in data processing and operation
+- ✍🏻 Engaged in data analysis and operation and maintenance

 - 🧐 Interested in full stack.
 Recent focus on backend.

-- 🎓 Bachelor of Engineering in Computer Science and Engineering
+- 🎓 Bachelor of Engineering in Electronic Information Engineering

 - 🌱 Currently learning Math & Philosophy.

 - 📚 Reading more about Apple, Harry Potter and how the computer works.

-- 💻 With 3 years' computer science and technology education and 3 years' development working experience.
+- 💻 With 4 years' computer science and technology education and 3 years' development working experience.

 - ⛵ Encouraging people for open source collaborations.